mahbodnr/PyRemote/README.md

 # PyRemote
-Send yourself notifications from your code to your Telegram account
+Send yourself notifications from your python code to your Telegram account

+see example.py for more information.